 “I was very impressed with your school and your facilities.”

 “It really is a very special place with a wonderful vibe.”

 “The teachers and the children all seemed very calm, engaged and happy.”

-Tours in the second half of spring term and the summer term are at the following times:
+Tours in the summer term are at the following times:

 9.30am on Tuesday 7th May

 A lot of our families travel considerable distances in order to benefit from our exceptional learning environment and community curriculum offer.
 We have a much wider catchment area than most inner London schools due to a limited amount of housing locally.
 As a result parents and carers frequently ask us about the (national) admissions preference system.
 Please read helpful admissions guidance explaining this ‘preference’ system more clearly.

 If you are interested in discussing an in-year transfer, please contact Janet Hibbert in the first instance on 020 7622 4101 or email firstname.lastname@example.org.

 Transition into Reception